devops-dojo/the-app/vagrant/README.md

 :clock2: The process will take between 1 and 2 hours (serial).
 Plan in advance.

-In case a step fails in the Ansible playbook, you can run it again using this command:
+In case a step fails in the Ansible playbook, you can ssh to the box and run it again using this command:

 ```
-/usr/bin/ansible-playbook --connection=ssh --timeout=30 \
-   --extra-vars=ansible_ssh_user='vagrant' --inventory-file=provision/hosts \
+ansible-playbook -c local --extra-vars=ansible_ssh_user='vagrant' --inventory-file=/provision/hosts \
    -v --private-key=~/.vagrant.d/insecure_private_key \
-   --limit=ci-node provision/buildserver.yml
+   --limit=ci-node /provision/buildserver.yml
 ```

 # Deploy application on servers